 After passing though the “Sala degli Staffieri” (Room of the Footmen) and the “Sala dei Paggi” (Room of the Pageboys), one enters the “Sala del Trono del Re” (Throne Room).
 The throne is surrounded by a gilt wooden balustrade carved with garlands and cupids.
 It was originally made for the bedchamber of Queen Maria Theresa, wife of King Victor, when she was Duchess of Aosta.

-From the “Sala del Consiglio” it is often possible to go through the “Gabinetto Cinese“ (Chinese Cabinet) and into the “Medagliere Reale” and the “Armeria Reale”.
+From the “Sala del Consiglio” it is often possible to turn right into the “Gabinetto Cinese“ (Chinese Cabinet), the “Medagliere Reale” and the “Armeria Reale”.

 If one turns left in the “Sala del Consiglio” and goes through the “Camera da letto di Carlo Alberto” (Bedroom of King Charles Albert), one enters the “Sala della Colazione” (Breakfast Room) with a number of portraits of the Royal Family.

 On the south wall to the left of the door by which one enters is an oil portrait by Domenico Duprà of King Victor Amadeus III of Sardinia, father of King Charles IV and King Victor.5a He wears a blue coat with silver braid.
 Around his neck is the collar of the Supreme Order of the Annunciation.

 To the right of the portrait of King Victor Amadeus III of Sardinia is an oil portrait of his grandmother, Anne-Marie d'Orléans, granddaughter of King Charles I.